Supermagnum/98keys-ergo/README.md

 https://github.com/Supermagnum/98keys-ergo/blob/master/LICENSE

 Todo:
-Move the TRRS jacks closer to the controllers.
-Look for a another reset switch as it looks like it's out of production.

 Maybe add a supporting point in the middle of the Pcb's.

 Make mechanical plates and frames in Freecad.

 Add a usb device id so the PCB will be recognised by Linux and others.